nrgapple/music-notes/README.md

-# 🎵 Vib Music Notes
+# 🎵 Music Notes

-A modern web application for taking notes on songs with interactive waveform visualization and real-time note previews.
+A Flume-inspired web application for taking dynamic notes on songs with immersive waveform visualization, beat-synchronized effects, and cinematic note previews.

 ## ✨ Features